 Due to this difference between hay that went underwater and hay that was on high ground, it is critical that producers carefully document hay that was flooded, relative to hay that was simply heavily rained on.
 It is a good idea for producers to call their County Extension Center to tell them their situation and to get advice.

 Hay that was flooded in storage barns should be removed as soon as possible because it will start to heat and spontaneous combustion is a real possibility.
 This hay could be used for erosion control or composted, but likely will have little usable feed value.

 Many plants are poisonous to livestock and there’s no way to address them all in one article.
-If you’ve had trees that have fallen over due to the extremely wet ground, or have lost try limbs from wind damage be extremely vigilant about looking for wild cherry trees due to their high content of Hydrocyanic acid.
+If you’ve had trees that have fallen over due to the extremely wet ground or have lost try limbs from wind damage be extremely vigilant about looking for wild cherry trees due to their high content of Hydrocyanic acid.
 According to an article in Dairy Herd Management. the lethal dose for sheep/cattle can be as little as 1 to 4 grams of plant material per kilogram of body weight and symptoms can be seen within as little as fifteen years.
-Also watch for oaks and black locusts due to Tannin (Tannic Acid).
-Additional information on poisonous plants can be found here.
+Also, watch for oaks and black locusts due to Tannin (Tannic Acid).
+See additional information on poisonous plants.

 For additional information on these topics contact, April Bowman or 336-703-2855.